-With flytipping continuing to blight the Scottish countryside, we continue to campaign hard on this issue and are calling for greater action and support for private landowners in dealing with this crime including seeking legislative changes and tougher sanctions.
+We continue to campaign hard on the issue of flytipping and are calling for greater action and support for private landowners in dealing with this crime including seeking legislative changes and tougher sanctions.

-Flytipping is a crime regardless of the circumstances.
-It is the illegal dumping of waste onto land that has no licence to accept it and can include anything from a single black bin bag of household or garden waste to large quantities of tyres or construction waste.
+Flytipping, regardless of the circumstances, is a crime which continues to blight the Scottish countryside.
+It is the illegal dumping of waste onto land that has no licence to accept it and can include anything from a single black bin bag of litter to large quantities of tyres or construction waste.

-It is dangerous to the environment and to people and is a blight on our countryside and the lives of those who live and work in it.
-But more than that, it costs us all.
-According to figures published by Zero Waste Scotland there are over 60,000 incidents of fly-tipping reported each year in Scotland, costing over £8.9 million of public money to clear up.
+Flytipping is dangerous to the environment and costs us all.
+According to figures published by Zero Waste Scotland, there are over 60,000 incidents of flytipping reported each year in Scotland, costing over £8.9 million of public money to clear up.